 The Engine ID is a unique identifier used for SNMP V3 implementations.
 This is an alphanumeric string used to identify the SNMP engine on the Switch.

-To display the Switch's SNMP Engine ID, open the SNMP V3 folder, and click on the SNMP Engine ID link.
+To display the Switch's SNMP Engine ID, open the SNMP Manger folder, located in the Security Management and click on the SNMP Engine ID link.
 This will open the SNMP Engine ID Configuration window, as shown below.